Report icon

 Available Solana API Methods

-The following list outlines the most frequently utilized methods in addition to getBalance method, accessible via the JSON-RPC protocol.
+The list below shows the most frequently used methods, in addition to getBalance method, accessible via Solana's JSON-RPC protocol.

-• getAccountInfo: Retrieves detailed information associated with an account, including its balance, space utilization, and whether it is executable;
+• getAccountInfo: Retrieves detailed information associated with an account, including its balance, owner program, and whether it is executable

-• getTransaction: Returns information about the transaction by its signature;
+• getTransaction: Returns information about any transaction and returns its status

 Pricing and Plans for Solana (SOL) API